The-Marcy-Lab-School/5-0-1-classes/README.md

 const yourFM = makeFriendsManager();
 ```

 The objects `myFM` and `yourFM` definitely have the same behavior.
 But do they _share_ that behavior?
-That is, **are the methods that they each have referencing the same exact function?**
+That is, **are the methods they each have referencing the same exact function?**

 ```js
 // are these the same object?